MCEpicNation/GalaxyNetworkMAB/README.md

-# Potato Network MAB
+# Galaxy Network MAB

-## What is "Potato Network MAB" ?
+## What is "Galaxy Network MAB" ?

-   Potato Network MAB is a Discord bot I've developed from the ground up.
+   Galaxy Network MAB is a Discord bot I've developed from the ground up.
    While I'm fairly new to Javascript the bot has some incredible functionality.
    That being said, making bug reports is extremely helpful!